ShipStation can send two types of customer notification emails to your customers:

 Marketplace and customer notifications will occur at the same time (if you have customer notifications enabled).

 If changing from delayed notifications to notify on label creation, ShipStation will not send notifications for shipments already created.
-Be sure to look up any outstanding shipments and resend their notifications manually.
+Be sure to look up any outstanding shipments and use ShipStation's Resend Notifications option.

 Settings to delay marketplace and shipment notifications do not apply to delivery notifications.
 Delivery notifications are triggered only when the carrier alerts ShipStation the package has been delivered.